AustinOrphan/markdown-docs-viewer/docs/architecture/README.md

 # Architecture Documentation

+> **⚠️ Package Availability Notice**: This package is not yet published to NPM or CDN.
+Build from source first.
+See [main README](../../README.md) for instructions.

 This document provides a comprehensive overview of the Markdown Docs Viewer architecture, following the C4 model and Arc42 documentation standards.

 ## Table of Contents